abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-2.md

 ```
 </small>

-This is the "Twins" scenario.
+This is the _Twins_ scenario.
 As we can imagine, this pattern extends to groups of three digits and beyond.
-When three digits can be found only in three cells in a block, it's the "Triplets" scenario, as in the example below:
+When three digits can be found only in three cells in a block, it's the _Triplets_ scenario, as in the example below:

 <small>
 ``` {.plain .low-line-height}